Our History

 Our Mission

 Camp Knock Knock is committed to serving our community by providing a safe environment where family members can continue their natural grieving process after the death of a loved one.
-This weekend camp will nurture individuals and families through partnerships, peer support, group activities, lighthearted fun, caring, and opportunities for freedom of expression.
+This weekend camp will nurture individuals and families through partnerships, peer support, group activities, lighthearted fun, caring, and opportunities for expression.

 Our Volunteers